maniospas/Tensorless/README.md

 ## :rocket: Quickstart

-Here's how to use the `float8` data type: this packs 128 numbers discertized into 8 bits of numerical precision, 1 sign bit, and a shared double mantissa.
+Here's how to use the `float14` data type, which packs 128 numbers into 14 ints.
+The original numbers are discertized into 8 bits of numerical precision, 5 bits of mantisa, and 1 sign bit.

 ```cpp